-The identity store for your portal defines where the credentials of your portal accounts are stored, how authentication occurs, and how group membership is managed.
-The ArcGIS Enterprise portal supports two types of identity stores: built-in and enterprise.
+The identity store for your organization defines where the credentials of your portal accounts are stored, how authentication occurs, and how group membership is managed.
+The ArcGIS Enterprise organization supports two types of identity stores: built-in and organization-specific identity stores.

 Built-in identity store

 The ArcGIS Enterprise portal can be configured to allow members to easily create accounts and groups in your portal.
 When enabled, you can use the Create an account link on the portal website Sign In page to add a built-in account to your portal and start contributing content to the organization or access resources created by other members.
-You can also click the Groups tab on the portal website home page and create a group to manage items.
 When you create accounts and groups in your portal this way, you are leveraging the built-in identity store, which performs authentication and stores portal account user names, passwords, roles, and group membership.

-You must use the built-in identity store to create the initial administrator account for your portal, but you can later switch to an enterprise identity store.
+You must use the built-in identity store to create the initial administrator account for your organization, but you can later switch to an organization-specific identity store.
 The built-in identity store is useful to get your portal up and running, and also for development and testing.
-However, production environments typically leverage an enterprise identity store.
+However, production environments typically leverage an organization-specific identity store.

-The ArcGIS Enterprise portal is designed so you can use enterprise accounts and groups to control access to your ArcGIS organization.
-For example, you can control access to the portal by using credentials from your Lightweight Directory Access Protocol (LDAP) server, Active Directory server, and identity providers that support Security Assertion Markup Language (SAML) 2.0 Web Single Sign On.
-This process is described throughout the documentation as setting up enterprise logins.
+ArcGIS Enterprise is designed so you can use organization-specific accounts and groups to control access to your ArcGIS organization.
+For example, you can control access to the portal by using credentials from your Lightweight Directory Access Protocol (LDAP) server, Active Directory server, and identity providers that support Security Assertion Markup Language (SAML) 2.0 Web Browser Single Sign On.
+This process is described throughout the documentation as setting up organization-specific logins.

-The advantage of this approach is that you do not need to create additional accounts within the portal.
-Members use the login that is already set up within the enterprise identity store.
-The management of account credentials is completely external to the portal.
-This enables a single sign-on experience so users will not need to reenter their credentials.
+The advantage of this approach is that you do not need to create additional accounts in the portal.
+Members use the login that is already set up in the organization-specific identity store.
+The management of account credentials, including policies for password complexity and expiration, is completely external to the portal.
+This enables a single sign-on experience so users do not need to reenter their credentials.

-Similarly, you can also create groups in the portal that leverage the existing enterprise groups in your identity store.
-Also, enterprise accounts can be added in bulk from the enterprise groups in your organization.
-When members log in to the portal, access to content, items, and data are controlled by the membership rules defined in the enterprise group.
+Similarly, you can also create groups in the portal that leverage the existing Active Directory, LDAP, or SAML groups in your identity store.
+Also, organization-specific accounts can be added in bulk from the Active Directory, LDAP, or SAML groups in your organization.
+When members sign in to the portal, access to content, items, and data is controlled by the membership rules defined in the Active Directory, LDAP, or SAML group.
 The management of group membership is completely external to the portal.

-For example, a recommended practice is to disable anonymous access to your portal, connect your portal to the desired enterprise groups in your organization, and add the enterprise accounts based on those groups.
-In this manner, you restrict access to the portal based on specific enterprise groups within your organization.
+For example, a recommended practice is to disable anonymous access to your portal, connect your portal to the desired Active Directory, LDAP, or SAML groups in your organization, and add the organization-specific accounts based on those groups.
+In this way, you restrict access to the portal based on specific Active Directory, LDAP, or SAML groups in your organization.

-Use an enterprise identity store if your organization wants to set policies for password expiration and complexity, control access using existing enterprise groups, or leverage authentication over Integrated Windows Authentication (IWA) or Public Key Infrastructure (PKI).
-Authentication can be handled at the web-tier (using web-tier authentication), at the portal-tier (using portal-tier authentication), or through an external identity provider (using SAML).
+Use an organization-specific identity store if your organization wants to set policies for password expiration and complexity, control access using existing Active Directory, LDAP, or SAML groups, or leverage authentication over Integrated Windows Authentication (IWA) or Public Key Infrastructure (PKI).
+Authentication can be handled at the web-tier level (using web-tier authentication), at the portal-tier level (using portal-tier authentication), or through an external identity provider (using SAML).

-Using an Active Directory identity store, ArcGIS Enterprise supports authentication from multiple domains with a single forest, but does not provide cross-forest authentication.
-To support enterprise users from multiple forests, a SAML identify provider would be required.
+Using an Active Directory identity store, ArcGIS Enterprise supports authentication from multiple domains with a single forest, but it does not provide cross-forest authentication.
+To support organization-specific users from multiple forests, a SAML identify provider is required.

-Once you've decided how accounts will be managed in ArcGIS Enterprise, you need to decide what privileges you want users that access your ArcGIS organization to have.
-Privileges are defined by whether or not the user accessing your portal is part of the ArcGIS organization.
+Once you've decided how accounts will be managed in ArcGIS Enterprise, you need to decide what privileges you want users who access your ArcGIS organization to have.
+Privileges are defined by whether the user accessing your portal is part of the ArcGIS organization.

-Users that access the portal without an ArcGIS organizational account can only search for and use public items.
+Users who access the portal without an ArcGIS organizational account can only search for and use public items.
 For example, if a public web map is embedded into a website, users looking at the map will be accessing an item of your portal, even though they do not have an account.
 It is up to you to enable this type of access.
-You can always disable access to persons that do not already belong to the ArcGIS organization.
-To learn how to do this, see Disabling anonymous access.
+You can always disable access to persons who do not already belong to the ArcGIS organization.
+To learn how to do this, see Disable anonymous access.

-When a new ArcGIS organizational account is added to your portal, it will be granted the user role by default.
+When a new ArcGIS organizational account is added to your portal, it is granted the user role by default.
 However, the portal administrator can change the role at any time.

 An ArcGIS organizational account is a user account that has been added to the organization panel of your portal website.
 Throughout the documentation and user experience in the portal website, these users are typically referred to as members of the organization.